The Bankrate promise

 - Longer terms: Banks offer longer loan terms, some as long as five to seven years.

-- Attractive interest rates: Banks often offer lower rates than online lenders.
-Small businesses with good credit often pay an average of 6 percent to 7 percent for loans from traditional banks.
+- Attractive interest rates: Banks often offer lower interest rates than online lenders.
+Small businesses with excellent credit often pay an average of 6 percent to 7 percent for loans from traditional banks.
 Online lenders can charge up to 60 percent or more depending on the loan type and the business’s credit score.

 - Flexible use: Unless your loan is for a particular asset or purpose, the proceeds from a bank business loan can typically be used for any business-related expense.